Meet Your Late Night Live Production Team

 The emotional and creative connection only music can generate means the world to me, whether I'm on stage or in the audience.
 I live for the brief moments of eye-contact and shared admiration or hilarity that may occur :D

-After dreaming about this for years, this year's incredible line-up finally tipped me over the edge ;)
+This is my first cruise!
+After dreaming about it for years, this year's incredible line-up finally tipped me over the edge ;)

 PATRICK IGOE - PHILADELPHIA,PA